beckerchTRJ/nlp-bias-in-comedies/README.md

-├── data/                 # Directory for datasets and preprocessed data ├── notebooks/            # Jupyter notebooks for exploration and analysis ├── results/              # Outputs, metrics, and visualizations ├── requirements.txt      # Python dependencies
+├── data/                 # Directory for datasets and preprocessed data ├── notebooks/            # Jupyter notebooks for exploration and analysis ├── results/              # Outputs, metrics, and visualizations ├── paper.pdf             # Full write-up of the project ├── requirements.txt      # Python dependencies
 ├── README.md             # Project documentation
 ├── .gitignore            # Files to exclude from version control